zoopyserg/windows-setup/README.md

-# windows-setup
+# Windows Setup
 What I usually do (or install) to set up Windows

-How to fix Windows Update problems:
+## How to fix Windows Update problems:
 This re-downloads definitely correct updates:

 In Admin Powershell